svaarala/duktape/doc/debugger.rst

 This is up to user code, because the most appropriate transport varies a great
 deal: Wi-Fi, serial port, etc.  However, TCP is probably a good default transport if there are no specific reasons not to use it.
+The bundled example debugger web UI and JSON debug proxy use TCP as a transport.

 A standard debugger UI
 ::::::::::::::::::::::